jannispaul/mmm/src/pages/recipes/breakfast_burrito.md

 tags:
 ---

-Cook eggs scrambled to desired consistency., Combine ingredients in tortillas and roll up like a burrito., Serve right away or store in fridge for a few days.
+Cook eggs scrambled to desired consistency.
+Combine ingredients in tortillas and roll up like a burrito.
+Serve right away or store in fridge for a few days.